typelevel/Laika/docs/intro.md

 * Template-based site generation (0.4)

-* sbt Plugin and command line interface (0.5)
+* sbt Plugin (0.5)

 * New renderers for DocBook, PDF (0.6) and epub (0.7)

+After these four releases priorities depend on user demand, therefore no specific order has been set for these other ideas:

-* Various Markdown extensions (GitHub Flavored Markdown, Multimarkdown, etc.) (0.8)
+* Various Markdown extensions (GitHub Flavored Markdown, Multimarkdown, etc.)

+* A few users asked for AsciiDoc support (although they don't have a real spec which makes it difficult)

+* A Java API

+* A command line interface

-* Luna, a new markup syntax that aims to combine the simplicity and readability of Markdown with the power and extensibility of reStructuredText (0.9)
+* Luna, a new markup syntax that aims to combine the simplicity and readability of Markdown with the power and extensibility of reStructuredText

 Design Principles